MicrosoftDocs/sql-docs/docs/relational-databases/data-compression/enable-compression-on-a-table-or-index.md

 ---
-title: "Enable Compression on a Table or Index | Microsoft Docs"
+title: "Enable Compression on a Table or Index"
-description: Learn how to enable compression on a table or index in SQL Server by using SQL Server Management Studio or Transact-SQL. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql
+description: Learn how to enable compression on a table or index in SQL Server by using SQL Server Management Studio or Transact-SQL. ms.custom: "" ms.date: "01/22/2021" ms.prod: sql
 ms.reviewer: ""
 ms.prod_service: database-engine, sql-database, sql-data-warehouse, pdw